kedro-org/kedro/CONTRIBUTING.md

 .coverage-reports
 .test-run-reports
 ```

+Note: `make test` will run the tests and generate a terminal-only text coverage report both on the local machine and on CircleCI.

 The reports are stored in the sub-folders inside both of the above folders.
 Sub-folders are named by the `git` branch the tests are run on.